Karina2409/eCommerce-Application/README.md

 Our online store is designed to sell devices, paying special attention to such popular products as smartphones and accessories.

-Discover a wide range of products sorted by category.Here you can find everything you need.
+Discover a wide range of products sorted by category.
+Here you can find everything you need.

 Sign up in our app to personalize your shopping experience and manage your personal data.